Processionary Caterpillars on the Costa Blanca

 These creatures have caused the death of many dogs and other animals and have made their presence felt amongst their owners too.

 The pine processionary moth flies around May to July and only lives for about one day during which time it must mate and lay its eggs in the foliage of a pine tree normally a younger tree.

-Once they have hatched they begin to build the white cotton-wool like nest, this normally happens in the Spring time.
+Once they have hatched they begin to build the white cotton-wool like a nest, this normally happens in the Springtime.

 At this point, the caterpillars (procesionaria del pino) make their way to the ground in a long chain searching for the next place in their life cycle.
 This behaviour gives them the name of the ‘processionary caterpillar’.
 You can recognise them by their distinctive orange-brown colour and blue bands.